jtemporal/jtemporal.github.io/_books/en/gitmicrobook.md

 <h3 id="faq">FAQ</h3>

-#### What's included in the purchase?
+## Is there an end of year deal?

-A digital copy of the book and all it's future updates.
+Yes!
+Throughout the *whole* end of year (until Jan 2nd) you get a 30% discount using the code **QMJNMT3**.
+Only on Gumroad, apply the code at checkout.

 #### Is there a hard copy of this microbook?

 Yes!
-The paperback version of the book is available through Amazon.
+The paperback version of the book is [available through Amazon](https://amzn.to/3v3TVL6).

 #### What if I have other questions or comments?